vznncv/sim5320-driver/README.md

 ## TODO:

-- add functions to use TCP and UDP connection
+- add functions to use UDP connection
-- add mbed-os network stack compatable interface
+- fix SMS functionality to process long messages
-- add FTP client functionality
+- add directory listing and file downloading for FTP client